ecp-eth/comments-monorepo/README.md

 ### Optional

-- `APP_SIGNER_PRIVATE_KEY`: Private key for app signer used to sign comments using `/api/sign`.
-If not set, the endpoint will return 404
+- `APP_SIGNER_PRIVATE_KEY`: Private key for app signer used to sign comments using `/api/post-comment/sign` and `/api/edit-comment/sign`.
+If not set, these endpoints will return 404
 - `COMMENTS_INDEXER_URL`: Comments indexer URL for muted account checking.
 If not set, the check is disabled

 ### Gasless Configuration